-And then, one day, Chuck Norris appeared on camera with several missing toes, the telltale sign of an encounter with a leghold trap.
-Masters and his crew were filming on several conservation-minded ranches that don’t allow hunting or trapping of lions.
-But these protected lands aren’t big enough for a predator that must pursue its quarry—aoudads, feral hogs, javelinas, and, yes, sheep and goats—across vast stretches of terrain.
+And then one day Chuck Norris appeared on camera with a few toes missing, the telltale sign of an encounter with a leghold trap.
+Masters was filming on several conservation-minded ranches that don’t allow hunting or trapping of lions.
+But these protected lands aren’t big enough for a predator that must pursue its quarry—aoudads (a species of horned sheep, imported from areas of Africa and now gone feral), deer, javelinas, and wild hogs, along with the occasional domestic calf, goat, or sheep.
 And many landowners in Texas have long viewed the mountain lion as an adversary, a costly predator that must be kept in check through trapping and hunting.

-That was one of the last times the filmmakers recorded Chunk.
-Though he couldn’t know for sure, Masters was almost certain that the cat had perished in a trap on a neighboring ranch, unable to escape this time.
-“That kind of made me change the story that we were telling in the film—to be honest with the audience about the fact that a lot of our cats are dying from traps,” Masters told me.
-“I come from a hunting background, I come from an agriculture background, and a respectful death is almost this creed that you have with your quarry or the animals that you produce.
+That was one of the last times the filmmakers recorded Chuck.
+Though Masters couldn’t know for sure, he was almost certain that the cat finally perished in a trap on a neighboring ranch, unable to escape this time.
+“That kind of made me change the story that we were telling in the film—to be honest with the audience about the fact that a lot of our cats are dying from traps,” Masters said.
+“I come from a hunting background; I come from an agriculture background, and a respectful death is almost this creed that you have with your quarry or the animals that you produce.
 And the way we are treating our mountain lions in Texas right now, there is absolutely zero respect.”

-The sequence in the film—the first major wildlife documentary set in Texas—became more than just stunning shots of the state’s biggest cats, though it had that too.
+The Chuck Norris sequence in the documentary became more than just stunning shots of the state’s biggest cats.
 It was a call to action.
-Matthew McConaughey, who narrates the film, notes that Texas is the only state with a breeding population of mountain lions that has virtually no protections for the species.
-Males, females, and cubs can all be killed year-round, with no limits on harvest.
-Texas is the only state of the sixteen with breeding populations that allows recreational trapping.
-“When caught, it can take days to die from dehydration and exposure,” McConaughey narrates in his inimitable diction.
+Matthew McConaughey, in his narration for the film, notes that Texas is the only state of the fifteen with a breeding population of mountain lions that has virtually no protections for the species.
+Males, females, and cubs can be killed year-round, with no limits on harvest.
+Texas is also the only state that allows recreational trapping.
+When cats are caught, “it can take days to die from dehydration and exposure,” McConaughey says in his inimitable diction.
 “Every step they take is a gamble.
 And they are almost guaranteed to lose.”

-The coalition decided to take a pragmatic approach.
-Masters, a hunter who comes from an Amarillo ranching family, knew that the coalition needed the support of many landowners, hunters, and livestock producers to have any chance of making change.
-For that reason, they wouldn’t try—as environmentalists had unsuccessfully done in the nineties—to convince officials to list the mountain lion as a game species, which could trigger the same kinds of regulations that Texas imposes for deer or turkey, including bag limits, seasons, and permits.
-Nor would they call for a ban on trapping, even though every other state with a breeding population prohibits the practice.
-(California also bans hunting.)
-Instead, the coalition put together what it thought was a politically realistic “data-driven management plan” that is deferential to landowners and hunters—or to, as Masters puts it, “the worst regulations for any apex predator anywhere in the Americas.”
+Texans for Mountain Lions decided to take a pragmatic approach.
+Masters, a hunter who comes from an Amarillo ranching family, knew that the coalition needed the support of many landowners, hunters, and livestock producers to have any chance of effecting change.
+For that reason, the group wouldn’t try—as environmentalists had unsuccessfully attempted in the nineties—to persuade officials to list the mountain lion as a game species, which could trigger the same kinds of regulations that Texas imposes for deer or turkey, including bag limits, seasons, and permits.
+Nor would it call for a ban on trapping, even though every other state with a breeding population prohibits the practice.
+Instead the coalition put together what it thought was a politically realistic “data-driven management plan” that is deferential to landowners and hunters—or as Masters puts it, “the worst regulations for any apex predator anywhere in the Americas.”

-At a hearing in August, the eleven appointed members of the Texas Parks and Wildlife Commission got a dose of the intensity of emotion around mountain lions.
-By that time, TPWD had already decided to deny the petition—not a surprise to most—and both sides were girding for a drawn-out fight, given that the department’s staff was recommending the formation of a stakeholder group that would advise officials on next steps.
-At the meeting, Masters and his allies testified that Texas lions were in trouble, particularly in South Texas.
-“There has been more than enough research in Texas on mountain lions to know they are in immediate need of regulated harvest,” argued Mark Elbroch, a scientist for the conservation nonprofit Panthera.
+At an August hearing, the eleven members of the Texas Parks and Wildlife Commission, a group appointed by the governor, got a dose of the intensity of emotion around mountain lions.
+By that time TPWD had already decided to deny the petition, and both sides were girding for a drawn-out fight, given that the department’s staff was recommending the formation of a stakeholder group that would advise officials on next steps.
+“There has been more than enough research done in Texas on mountain lions to know that they are in immediate need of regulated harvest,” argued Mark Elbroch, director of the Puma Program for the conservation nonprofit Panthera.
 Then there was the issue of cruelty.
 Unregulated trapping in particular is inhumane, many testified.

 But the other side—a mix of hunters, landowners, and trappers—had their own story: they love the big cats as much, if not more, than the Texans for Mountain Lions crowd.
 They just believe the status quo preserves the proper balance between predators and prey, humans and lions.